0xJohnnyboy/scretch.nvim/README.md

 You can also search and edit templates with Telescope or Fzf-Lua, and create a new Scretch from a template.
 See [suggested mappings](#suggested-mappings).

-⚠️ Fzf-lua is not supported right now for creating a Scretch from a template.
-A workaround would be to edit the template and save it to the location you want using `:w /path/to/your/desired/location`

 # Installation

 This plugin requires Telescope or fzf-lua and ripgrep to function.